Fort Belvedere, Surrey: Gardens

 The grounds of Fort Belvedere are about a hundred acres in size and include forests and a lake.
 The gardens of Fort Belvedere, Virginia Water and the nearby Clockcase are Grade I listed on the Register of Historic Parks and Gardens.

 Edward said of the fort that "By the time I came upon it, it had become a pseudo-Gothic hodge-podge.
 A profusion of yew trees kept one side of the house in perpetual shadow, staining the wall with green acidulous mould.
 But the half-buried beauty of the place leaped to my eye."

 Edward's subsequent passion for landscaping and horticulture briefly eclipsed golf and hunting in his affections, and he would often get his weekend guests, including his brother Bertie, the future George VI, to assist him in the landscaping of the fort.
-The garden designer Norah Lindsay also worked on the fort's garden at the behest of Edward, he would later describe how her "unusual use of roses in the herbaceous border" had justified her payment.
+The garden designer Norah Lindsay also worked on the fort's garden at the behest of Edward; he would later describe how her "unusual use of roses in the herbaceous border" had justified her payment.
 Edward planted roses and irises along the walls of the battlement.
 Prime Minister Baldwin complimented Edward on the beauty of the garden; commenting on the "silvery radiance of the birch trees and the delicacy of the autumn tints" in late 1936.
 Edward also mowed hay on the fort's estate in the summer months and built a rock garden with cascading water pumped from Virginia Water.

-The Westons have carried out substantial landscaping at the fort, and recruited Rosemary Verey to help with the design of the gardens at Fort Belvedere in the early 1980s.
-Verey's designs for the rose garden and the 120 ft long borders along the battlement remain, and have been reworked and maintained by garden designer Tom Stuart-Smith.
+The Westons carried out substantial landscaping at the fort, and recruited Rosemary Verey to help with the design of the gardens at Fort Belvedere in the early 1980s.
+Verey's designs for the rose garden and the 120-foot-long borders along the battlement remain, and have been reworked and maintained by garden designer Tom Stuart-Smith.

 Cannon

-Thirty-one brass cannon were moved to the north-facing crenellated terrace of the fort from nearby Cumberland Lodge in the early 19th century.
+Thirty-one brass cannon were moved to the north-facing crenelated terrace of the fort from nearby Cumberland Lodge in the early 19th century.
 The cannon were made by Andrew Schalch at the Royal Brass Foundry in Woolwich in 1729–1749.
-The cannon were fired for George IV's birthdays and other royal birthdays until 1907, with the cannonfire being answered by a miniature frigate situated on Virginia Water in the early years of their operation.
-The last Bombardier situated at the fort was Master Gunner Turner of the Royal Artillery.
+The cannon were fired for George IV's birthdays and other royal birthdays until 1907, with the cannon fire being answered by a miniature frigate situated on Virginia Water in the early years of their operation.
+The last Bombardier situated at the fort was Master Gunner Robert Turner of the Royal Artillery.
 The Bombardier was entrusted with the care of the guns and lived in Bombardier's Cottage, connected to the main house by an archway.
 The cannon would have been melted down as part of the war effort in 1943 had it not been for the intervention of the head of the Tower Armoury, J. G. Mann.
 Four guns were removed from the terrace in 1930 and placed in two pairs at the entrances to the fort.